Fillings: A guide to cavity treatment

 Here is what you need to know about getting a cavity filled.

 An amalgam filling is a stable mix of metals, including mercury, silver, tin and copper.
 Because of its silver color, amalgam fillings are typically used in parts of the mouth that are hard to see.
-These durable fillings are preferred for high-stress chewing areas, such as molar teeth, and are also a cost-friendly option.
+These durable fillings are preferred for high-stress chewing areas, such as molar teeth, and usually cost less than composite fillings.

 For cavities in visible parts of the mouth, a composite resin filling is a popular choice, since the tooth-colored plastic material blends in easily.

-Other options include gold and ceramic, which are more costly but extremely durable.
+Other options include gold and ceramic, which can be costly but are extremely durable.
+These types of materials are less likely to be covered by your dental plan.

-Be sure to discuss the options at your visit.
-Your dentist will be able to advise you on the best options for your needs and dental coverage.
+Be sure to discuss your options with your dentist.
+Your dentist can advise you on the best options for your needs and dental coverage.